stripe/rainier/docs/likelihoods.md

 val eggTrace = eggModel.sample(sampler)
 ```

-By default, we run 4 chains, giving us 2000 samples in total.
+By default, we run the sampler independently 4 times (4 "chains"), giving us 2000 samples in total.
 The `Trace[4][500][1]` shows us that, as well as reminding us that our model only has one parameter.

 Before we keep going, we should check to make sure our sample converged.
 Because we ran multiple chains, we can make use of `diagnostics` on the trace to get back a `Diagnostics(rHat, effectiveSampleSize)` object for each parameter.